How do you watch TV if you don’t pay for Sky? Here are the ways you can watch the same and new content elsewhere and

 There’s a lot of very good original and old TV on Netflix, as well as award-winning movies that appear here just weeks after the first cinema showings.
 It’s my top pick if you’re only going to get one service as there’s always something to watch.

 It starts at £5.99, though the most popular option is £9.99 which gives you HD quality and the ability for two people to watch on different devices at the same time.
 The top level £13.99 tier upgrades to 4K (where it can) and allows four simultaneous uses of the account.
 There are occasionally deals and discounts.

 Amazon Prime Video

-If you’re a frequent Amazon shopper then there’s a good chance you’ve got this, and paid for a full year at £79 which works out slightly cheaper than the standard £7.99 a month price, but both those prices are increasing in September 2022.
+If you’re a frequent Amazon shopper then there’s a good chance you’ve got this.
+A full year at £79 which works out slightly cheaper than the standard £7.99 a month price, but both those prices are increasing in September 2022.

 If you don’t want the extra Amazon Prime features like free next day delivery you can get a video-only subscription for £5.99 a month.
 Don’t forget there’s a 30-day free trial for new customers.